banyan/fluent-plugin-filter_keys/README.md

 Keys to be not existed in a event log.
 If it matches, the event log will be discarded.

+#### add_tag_and_reemit

+Default false. if this configure parameter is true and doesn't match keys, add tag 'discarded' and reemit.

 ## Contributing

 1. Fork it